 Know more about Laravel PHP framework for web artisans

-Clicking on the eye icon lists the arguments, options and events related to the command.
+Clicking on the eye icon lists the arguments, options and events related to the php artisan migrate command.

 Most of the time, we need to execute a few tasks periodically from the application.
 For this, we create crons and schedule them to run at a pre-deﬁned time.
 This section lists all those commands and the output of those scheduled tasks.

-In case we need to create jobs which need to be executed later after Laravel has completed its implementation then there should be a follow up email a day later.
+In case we need to create jobs which need to be executed later after the Laravel Telescope has completed its implementation then there should be a follow up email a day later.
 The time consumption can be higher if the user is preparing a zip backup of ﬁles.
-These jobs are put into queues which take care of monitoring and running them according to the order they are received.
+These database queries queued jobs are put into queues which take care of monitoring and running them according to the order they are received.
 All these jobs are listed here.

 All the exceptions thrown in the application can be viewed here.
 Gives the location and stack trace as well to ﬁnd the underlying reason behind the exception.

-It lists diﬀerent types of logs like errors, warnings, info, alerts and so on that are added by the application.
+It lists diﬀerent types of log entries database queries like errors and application exceptions log entries? , warnings, info, alerts and so on that are added by the application.
 This makes it easier to view than to search in the ﬁles located in the storage/logs directory.

 Several times when debugging the application, on facing any issue, we need to check the variable or object or any data.
 Using the dump() method and keeping the Dumps page

-Open in telescope, the output is visible here.
+Open in the Laravel Telescope, the output is visible here.

 Lists all the views that have been loaded throughout the interaction with the system.
 Clicking on the eye icon also details the data that has been loaded through the view.